2014 Ride has been canceled

-The Barlow Road Ride is a two-day out-and-back century (100 mile) bike tour from the end of the Oregon Trail in Oregon City to Government Camp, with an optional trip up the West Leg Trail to Timberline Lodge.
+The Barlow Road Ride is a two-day out-and-back century (100 mile) bike tour from the end of the Oregon Trail in Oregon City to Government Camp, with an optional trip up to Timberline Lodge.
 If you are a Cycle Oregon rider then the BRR is the perfect training ride.

 As you ride this extraordinarily scenic and historic course, you will be following the route of the famous Barlow road once followed by many pioneers around Mt.
 Hood to reach Oregon City.
 You will be traveling along the cool Clackamas River, to the gateway city of Sandy and then up the sparkling Sandy River Valley via Marmot Ridge to Zig Zag past open fields and amid vibrant forests, and finally up the Still Creek Road to Trillium Lake (great swimming) and to majestic Mt.
 Hood all the way to Timberline Lodge if you want.
 A truly world class route!
 Join your bicycling buddies in one of the Pacific Northwest’s premier cycling events.
 Note the maximum number of riders is only 300, so register early to avoid missing out.

-All ride routes will be on quiet rural roads with little to no vehicular traffic other than a few miles on Highway 26 where the shoulders are very wide from Zig Zag to the start of the Still Creek road.
-The main route this year will follow Still Creek Road to Trillium Lake (great swimming and world class view of Mt.
-Hood) and Government Camp which avoids riding on Highway 26 from the Still Creek Road junction up Laurel Hill to Government Camp.
-Still Creek Road has about 12 miles that is unpaved so put tires on your bike that can handle both paved and gravel surfaces.
-Of course if you don’t want to ride on gravel then we will be supporting riders going all the way up Highway 26 to Government Camp, but we highly recommend the Still Creek Road as a better route due to its almost complete lack of motor vehicle traffic and more gradual grade.
-The entire route will be well marked with BRR signs.
+All ride routes will be on quiet rural roads with little to no vehicular traffic.
+The Still Creek Road will be an official part of the 2014 BRR route via Trillium Lake to Government Camp to avoid the heavy traffic on Hwy 26 up Laurel Hill.
+The 12 miles along Still Creek Road is mostly gravel but virtually free of motor vehicle traffic and is a more gradual grade.
+We will have support on both Laurel Hill and Still Creek, so the option is yours.
+The entire BRR route will be well marked with BRR signs.
 Just keep watching for “BRR” and arrows pointing the way.
 We will also provide maps and a list of turn by turn instructions in your packets at the starting line, and cell phone numbers to call for directions to get back on route.
 If in doubt stop and call rather than risk going down the wrong road.

 Don’t delay!
 Register today to make sure you don’t miss out, and don’t forget to order an official BRR Jersey when registering.
 Jerseys must be ordered in advance.